 - wear a medical grade or respirator face mask if you have to be around other people

 - report your positive test result

 Reporting a positive antigen test cannot be used as proof of recovery to get a COVID-19 Recovery Certificate.
-If you had a positive antigen test and you need a COVID-19 Recovery Certificate you should book a PCR test.

 You need a PPS number to report your result online.
 If you do not have one, freephone HSE Live on 1800 700 700 to report your result and list your contacts.

 How long to self-isolate

 You should self-isolate (stay in your room) as soon as you notice symptoms of COVID-19 or get a positive COVID-19 test result.

 Self-isolate for 7 full days, including day 7 itself.